Search form

 00065936-PBVW - Rita Photographie-Village de Redu - Plus Beaux Villages de Wallonie

 Many of Wallonia’s most beautiful villages are located in the province.
-They include literary destination Redu, Chassepierre, which hosts an annual street theatre festival, and Clairefontaine, where ruins of a Cistercian abbey draw walkers, to Torgny, ‘the Belgian provence’, with its golden stone facades and gentle micro-climate that favours wine production.
-The latter is part of the Gaume region, a distinct area of the Franco-Belgian border that draws on its Lorraine heritage, which lives on in its Walloon dialect, traditions and gastronomy.
+They include literary destination Redu, Chassepierre, which hosts an annual street theatre festival in August, and Clairefontaine, where ruins of a Cistercian abbey draw walkers, to Torgny, ‘the Belgian provence’, with its golden stone facades and gentle micro-climate that favours wine production.
+The latter is part of the Gaume region, a distinct area of the Franco-Belgian border that draws on its Lorraine heritage, which which is reflected in the area's Walloon dialect, traditions and gastronomy.

 Written by Sarah Crew